Nicky Cadden

 Nicholas Cadden (born 19 September 1996) is a Scottish professional footballer who plays as a winger for Hibernian.
-Cadden has previously played for Airdrieonians, Livingston, Ayr United, Greenock Morton and Barnsley.
+Cadden has previously played for Airdrieonians, Livingston, Ayr United, Greenock Morton, Forest Green Rovers, and Barnsley.
 He is the twin brother of Chris Cadden.

 Career

 Both of the Cadden twins played for Motherwell youth teams, where their father was the under-14s coach.
 Chris Cadden was offered professional terms by Motherwell, but Nicky was released by the club at that stage.

 Airdrieonians

 Following his release from Motherwell, Nicky Cadden joined Airdrieonians.
 He made his first team debut on 16 November 2013 against Dunfermline and scored his first competitive goal over two years later on 26 December 2015 against Peterhead.
 He left at the end of the 2015–16 season.

 Livingston

 Cadden signed for West Lothian side Livingston in summer 2016 ahead of the club's first and only year in Scottish League One.
 He scored on his first competitive match for the Lions, in a 3–2 loss to St Mirren.
 He made his league debut in August against former side Airdrieonians and went on to play 33 more games in his first season, scoring 6 goals; Livingston were promoted as champions.

 In the 2017–18 Scottish Championship, Cadden appeared 26 times (around half from the bench) as the club finished runners-up, and was then selected for all four playoff matches, Livi defeating Dundee United and Partick Thistle to progress to the Premiership.